Nasi campur: Minangkabau

 Nasi Padang is a quintessential dish of Minangkabau food culture originating from West Sumatra, Indonesia.
 It consists of steamed rice accompanied by a variety of pre-cooked dishes, including meats, fish, vegetables, and spicy sambals.
 Named after the city of Padang, Padang restaurants are easily recognizable by their traditional Rumah Gadang architecture and vibrant window displays featuring carefully arranged bowls of dishes.
 The serving styles vary, with smaller establishments typically using the "pesan" method, allowing customers to select their desired dishes, while larger restaurants employ the "hidang" method, presenting a banquet-style assortment of dishes served directly to patrons.
 A related dish, Nasi Kapau, hails from Nagari Kapau in Bukittinggi and is often described as the Minangkabau version of mixed rice.
 In Nasi Kapau stalls, customers choose from a wide selection of dishes presented in large bowls.
 In both dining styles, it is common to eat with one's hands, often using a kobokan—a bowl of water with lime—to cleanse the hands before and after the meal.

-Nasi Padang and nasi kapau features a diverse array of dishes, showcasing the rich culinary heritage of the Minangkabau people.
+Nasi Padang and nasi kapau feature a diverse array of dishes, showcasing the rich culinary heritage of the Minangkabau people.
 Typically served with steamed rice, popular accompaniments include gulai cubadak (unripe jackfruit curry) and boiled cassava leaves.
 Other offerings encompass a variety of gulai, such as rendang (spicy stewed beef), gulai ayam (chicken curry) and an assortment of offal dishes like gulai tunjang (cow foot tendons) and gulai ati (cow liver).
-The menu may also include fried options like ayam goreng (fried chicken) and baluik goreng (fried eel), alongside sambals and unique items like dendeng balado (crispy beef with chili) and ikan asam padeh (spicy-sour fish).
+The menu may also include fried options like ayam goreng (fried chicken) and baluik goreng (fried eel), alongside sambals and unique items like dendeng balado (crispy beef with chilli) and ikan asam padeh (spicy-sour fish).